 Hit the cap of your stake directly on top, hitting the cap at an angle instead of the very top of the domed cap, may result in failure and/or cracking.
 Do not directly hammer the uncapped stake into the ground as this could break or destroy the shaft.
 Hammer Deep Drip® completely into the ground or leave the cap and top hole above the ground, whichever is preferable (fig. 2).

 INSTALLATION W/ DRIP LINE, GARDEN HOSE or FLOOD IRRIGATION

-Fertilization & Nutrients: Pour a small amount of liquid, powder or water soluble granulated tree/plant fertilizer or nutrients directly into the shaft after positioning in the ground.
+Fertilization & Nutrients: Pour a small amount of liquid, powder or water soluble granulated tree/plant fertilizer or nutrients directly into the shaft of your installed stake.
 Water will pass through and slowly dissolve nutrients, feeding your tree and plants at their roots.
-Using the recommended amount of fertilizer per package instructions, we recommend evenly dispersing your chosen fertilizer among all the installed stakes per tree, to give it the best overall coverage and prevent burning the trees/plants roots.
-Please read the package instructions carefully and remember not to over fertilize.
+Using the recommended amount of fertilizer per package instructions, evenly disperse your chosen fertilizer among all the installed stakes per tree, for best coverage and to prevent burning the plant's roots.
+Read the package instructions carefully and remember not to over fertilize.

-Watering and Fertilization: Please ask your local nursery professional for specific recommendations on ‘watering levels, emitters, and different types of fertilizer specific to your tree/plant’s needs.
+Watering and Fertilization: Ask your local nursery professional for specific recommendations on watering levels, emitters, and different types of fertilizer specific to your tree/plant’s needs.

 WATERING, FERTILIZATION, & NUTRIENTS

 To Remove Stakes: Insert a rod or screwdriver through the top holes in the main shaft just below the cap of your stake.
 Slide the rod through the shaft, twist and pull up to remove the stake. (fig.5).